-Engineering demands not only strong problem-solving abilities, but also lots of creativity and imagination.
-With Sylvan's Engineering courses in Kentucky, there's never been a better time for budding engineers to enhance these skills — and have a blast doing it!
-We know how kids love to tinker with toys, gadgets and other devices, so we focus our sessions around real mechanical and architectural challenges.
-Each week, your child will buddy up with a friend to learn important STEM concepts (science, technology, engineering and math) by building, testing and redesigning various structures and objects.
+Engineering takes creativity, imagination and great problem-solving abilities.
+With Sylvan's Engineering courses in Kentucky, now is the time for future engineers to develop these important skills — and have fun with new friends as they do so!
+We know how kids dismantle toys, gadgets and other devices (and put them back together… hopefully!), so we design our sessions to explore real-world architectural and mechanical challenges.
+Every week, students buddy up with friends to build structures, test them, and rebuild them better, learning vital STEM concepts (science, technology, engineering and math) as part of the process.
 After all, it's so much easier to engage in learning if it happens to be great fun as well!

-It's time to get creative!
-Our Engineering courses in Kentucky feature:
+Our fun, creative Engineering courses in Kentucky feature:

 - STEM-based learning: Now is the time for your child to start developing competencies that are increasingly important in the 21st century.

 - Hands as well as minds: We know when to integrate the latest app-based learning methods, but this program is all about getting hands-on.

 - Teamwork: Students work together to complete tasks and improve their personal communication skills.

 - Regular emails: We know you want to stay up to date with your child's progress, so we'll email you photos and summaries after each session — as well as a special look ahead to the next project.